peterkmissionready/Mission3-Task6-7/README.md

 1. Drag and drop index.js and test.js to a folder of your choice from the downloaded zip file.
+The rest of the steps assume you have NodeJS installed.

 2. Type
-`npm init -y` on the current folder, where you the index.js and test.js is located.
+`npm init -y` on the current directory, where you the index.js and test.js is located.

 3. Type
 `npm install express cors lodash uuid` on terminal.